JorisAR/portfolio/content/posts/IsoContourMap.md

 When rendering to a texture, we get the following result: (at a width of 250)

 {{< figure src="/portfolio/images/IsoContourMap/step1.png" width=100% >}}

+*Specifically for Godot, I use a [SubViewPort](https://docs.godotengine.org/en/stable/classes/class_subviewport.html) to render a secondary camera to a texture, which I display in the UI using a [TextureRect](https://docs.godotengine.org/en/stable/classes/class_texturerect.html)*

 ### Depth